 We currently depend upon the continued services and performance of our key personnel.
 We have not entered into any employment agreement or non-competition agreement with our Chief Executive Officer and Founder, Jonah Peretti, and his employment with us is at-will, as is our employment relationship with the other members of our senior management team.
 In 2023, our Chief Financial Officer, Chief Legal Officer, and President departed the Company, and we eliminated certain executive-level positions.
 There may be other changes to our senior management team in the future.
-Changes to our management may be disruptive or result in tate am failing to execute our plans and strategies on a timely basis or otherwise to work together effectively.
+Changes to our management team may be disruptive or result in that team failing to execute our plans and strategies on a timely basis or otherwise to work together effectively.
 In addition, most of our content is custom-made for our business by our personnel.
 The loss of key personnel, including key engineering, video, editorial, and sales personnel, could disrupt our operations and have an adverse effect on our business.
 Further, we cannot guarantee that we can retain personnel with relevant public company experience.
 Negative publicity about us could adversely affect our reputation and our ability to attract and retain employees.

 Volatility in our stock price can impact our ability to utilize equity awards or other equity-based incentives to attract, retain and motivate employees.
-If we do not succeed in effectively affected.
+If we do not succeed in effectively attracting, hiring and integrating new talented personnel, or retaining and motivating existing personnel, our employee morale, productivity and retention could suffer, and our business and operating results could be adversely affected.